 Why dog treats?

 Dog treats are not only a tasty addition to your four-legged friend's daily diet.
 Dog treats in your pet's diet can perform several tasks, which should be kept in mind when choosing the right treats for your dog.
-Dog treats are a great surprise for your pet.
-Tasty bites between meals can become part of your routine or encourage your dog to play or exercise.
+They are a great surprise for your pet – tasty bites between meals can become part of your routine or encourage your dog to play or exercise.
 Dog treats hidden in a special toy or in various corners of the house will encourage your pet to think.
-When choosing dog treats, pay attention to their composition - look for a short list of ingredients and a relatively natural composition.

 Treats as a reward

-Speaking of training, dog treats are, of course, a great reward for properly executed instructions or good behavior.
+Speaking of training, dog treats are, of course, a great reward for properly executed instructions or good behaviour.
 Remember that a treat is a reward only for a correctly performed trick or instruction.
-If your dog only does half a trick, don't reward him with a treat for it.
-A treat is a signal to a dog that it has done something exactly as it should.
+If your dog only does half a trick, don't reward him with a snack for it.
+A snack is a signal to a dog that it has done something exactly as it should.
 You need to be consistent, but not strict, when training your dog.
 Demand your dog to be thorough, but don't put pressure on him when he loses interest or is tired.

-If you have a very curious dog, take his favorite dog treats for a walk.
-You can use the tasty morsels as a reward for correct behavior, for example when the dog walks straight and not on the leash, or stops when you tell him.
-To increase praise and develop good habits for your dog, you can give him a treat.
-But that's not the only way you can use your dog's treats for a walk.
+If you have a very curious dog, take his favourite treats during a walk.
+You can use the tasty morsels as a reward for correct behaviour, for example when the dog walks straight and not on the leash or stops when you tell him.
+To increase praise and develop good habits for your dog, you can give him a snack.
+But that's not the only way you can use your dog's treats during a walk.
 If your dog is a gourmand, sometimes only food will catch your dog's attention.
 If your pet becomes overly interested in something he shouldn't be, or he becomes distracted by various stimuli that you encounter while walking, draw your pet's attention to a treat.
 Especially for a young pooch, a treat can help when you want to focus your pet's attention on yourself.

-Dog treats don't have to be just a delicious addition to your daily diet.
-A variety of dog treats on the market can support the well-being or health of your pet.
-On the market you will find a variety of flavors enriched with vitamins and minerals that may be missing in a dog's diet.
-For dogs of large and giant breeds, you will find delicacies with the addition of glucosamine and chondroitin, which will provide comprehensive joint protection.
-Special dental treats can aid in the mechanical cleaning of the teeth if your dog is not very fond of brushing them.
-However, for a pooch with a sensitive digestive system or suffering from food allergies, you will find grain-free and gluten-free delicacies.
+Dog treats don't have to be just a delicious addition to their daily diet.
+A variety of dog snacks on the market can support the well-being or health of your pet.
+In our range you will find a variety of snacks – dental snacks, which can aid in the mechanical cleaning of the teeth if your dog is not very fond of brushing them; then semi-moist training treats, which are perfectly sized for clicker training, and crunchy treats like baked biscuits and pressed snacks, which are packed with flavour and crunchy texture that can help the mechanical cleaning of the teeth.
+For dogs of large and giant breeds, you will find delicacies with the addition of glucosamine and chondroitin, which will help provide comprehensive joint protection.
+However, for a pooch with a sensitive digestive system or suffering from food allergies, you can also find grain-free and gluten-free delicacies.